 Renee Walker is proof positive that one person can make a difference.
-Alarmed at some of the things her 11 year-old son was saying after attending a family-life program at his middle school in Concord, California, Walker decided to do some investigating.
+Alarmed at some of the things her 11-year-old son was saying after attending a family-life program at his middle school in Concord, California, Walker decided to do some investigating.
 She discovered that the family-life program called CryBabies, which she had signed a permission slip for him to take and which lasted for eight days of his science period, was not the age-appropriate, accurate, unbiased sex-ed class she thought it was going to be.
-Although she hoped the program would be a good icebreaker to start talking with her son about issues regarding sexual health, Walker quickly realized he was not learning anything about puberty or prevention.
+Although she hoped the program would be an excellent icebreaker to start talking with her son about issues regarding sexual health, Walker quickly realized he was not learning anything about puberty or prevention.
 CryBabies, which she later learned was taught by the anti-abortion crisis pregnancy center First Resort, had, instead, pressured her son to sign an abstinence-pledge, shown him slides of diseased genitalia, failed to teach him about contraception, and taught him that the “morning-after” pill was a form of abortion.

 It was during her fight to get CryBabies out of California schools, that Walker realized that she was going to be in the fight against abstinence-only-until-marriage programming for the long haul.
 While attempting to find better alternatives to CryBabies, Walker came across Teen Esteem another abstinence-only-until-marriage program that, like CryBabies, had been designed by a crisis pregnancy center.
 It was at this point that Walker realized that CryBabies was not an isolated instance of misinformation being taught to kids — these kinds of programs were all over.
 As Walker said, “as long as these programs are still in the schools and failing to educate our kids, there is still work for me to do.”